Finschia/finschia-sdk/docs/spec/collection/03_messages.md

 **Detach message is to detach a non-fungible token from another parent token**
 - Signer of this message must have the token
-- The token of TokenID will be owned by To
 - Cannot detach a non-child token from any token